TestGorilla LogoTestGorilla Logo

 Share

-You can ask many different questions in an interview depending on the type of role you’re hiring for.
-However, no matter what the open position is, you should always ask some general questions like the following.
+There are many different interview questions to ask candidates, depending on the role you’re hiring for.
+However, no matter what the open position is, you should always ask some general questions like the following:

 1. Can you tell me more about yourself?